Showing posts with label recordings. Show all posts

 Otha Turner -COMO

 The African American fife and drum tradition in north Mississippi stretches back to the 1800s and is often noted for its similarities to African music.
 Its best-known exponent, Otha (or Othar) Turner (c.
 1908-2003), presided over annual fife and drum picnics and goat roasts on his property in nearby Gravel Springs and performed at numerous festivals.
-His music was featured in several documentaries as well as in Martin Scorsese’s film Gangs of New York.
+His music was featured in several documentaries and in Martin Scorsese's film Gangs of New York.

-Otha Turner MIss US 51
+Otha Turner, Miss US 51

-In 1942 multi-instrumentalist Sid Hemphill and his band made the first recordings of Mississippi fife and drum music for Library of Congress folklorist Alan Lomax.
-His granddaughter, blues singer-guitarist Jessie Mae Hemphill, later played drums in local fife and drum bands.
-Lomax also recorded fife and drum music by brothers Ed and Lonnie Young in 1959.
-In the 1960s and ’70s folklorists George Mitchell, David Evans, and Bill Ferris recorded groups featuring Napolian Strickland (c.
+In 1942, multi-instrumentalist Sid Hemphill and his band made the first recordings of Mississippi fife-and-drum music for Library of Congress folklorist Alan Lomax.
+His granddaughter, blues singer-guitarist Jessie Mae Hemphill, later played drums in local fife-and-drum bands.
+Lomax also recorded fife-and-drum music by brothers Ed and Lonnie Young in 1959.
+In the 1960s and '70s, folklorists George Mitchell, David Evans, and Bill Ferris recorded groups featuring Napolian Strickland (c.
 1919-2001) on fife and Otha Turner on the bass drum.

 Captions